kuzzleio/documentation-old/src/sdk-reference/collection/create.md

 ## Callback response

-Resolves to a `JSON object` containing the raw Kuzzle response.
+Resolves to a `JSON object` containing the raw Kuzzle Backend response.